 But most platforms limit how many games you can analyze for free.
 Chess.com gives you one full Game Review per day.
 Lichess offers free analysis, but it runs in your browser through WebAssembly.
 It is slower than native, and you need an internet connection.

 The best way to analyze chess games for free is to do it locally with Stockfish.
+For a comparison of the best free analysis tools, see Best Free Stockfish GUIs for Chess Analysis.

 Here is exactly how.